Are you interested in working from home?

 13. First Editing

-First Editing provides highly qualified individuals who have extensive professional experience with full-time proofreading and editing work opportunities.
+First Editing provides highly qualified individuals who have extensive professional experience with full-time work opportunities.
+They focus on three types of editing: fiction, non-fiction and academic editing.

-If English is your mother tongue and you meet all their other requirements, don’t hesitate to complete their detailed job application form and email it to [email protected] accompanied by your extensive resume, cover letter and previous work samples as requested.
+Email your completed form to email@example.com accompanied by your extensive resume, cover letter, and previous work samples as requested.

 14. Cambridge Proofreading LLC